Using Liquibase with AWS Redshift

-Amazon Web Services Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
-An AWS Redshift data warehouse is a collection of computing resources called nodes.
+Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
+An Amazon Redshift data warehouse is a collection of computing resources called nodes.
 The nodes are organized into a group called a cluster.
-Each cluster runs an AWS Redshift engine and contains one or more databases.
+Each cluster runs an Amazon Redshift engine and contains one or more databases.
 For more information, see the Amazon Redshift documentation page.

 Prerequisites